Ugh, it happened again.

 59. Act Like a Hollywood Script Doctor

-Rewrite a dissatisfying ending of a popular movie or book.
+Rewrite a dissatisfying ending of a popular movie, short story, or book.
 It’ll get you in the mood to write because you’re familiar with the subject matter.
 If you have the gall to rewrite a popular story, you should be confident enough to create your own.

 60. Don’t Fall into the Routine Trap